 Table of Contents

-Has the last year thrown off your sleep schedule or is it just me?
+Has the last year thrown off your sleep schedule, or is it just me?
 I find myself consistently resisting bedtime, and I’ve fallen into a slew of bad habits.
-One of my goals this year is to create a healthier night time routine so I can sleep better.
+One of my goals this year is to create a healthier nighttime routine so I can get sound sleep.